AdamR33s/Demo/README.md

-Welcome to my Demonstration Repo

-The full KYR project is over 10,000+ lines of code over 4 languages, 3 databases, 2 API's, 1 Dedicated Server, 9 Dedicated Online Gaming Servers, 1 Website, 120,000+ online subscribers and 200+ international discord members.

-I've tried my best to give a slice of the project and what I've taught myself over the past 18months.
-I would love to appear in person/video call to talk through the full private project repo in detail for anyone who might be interested in my services!

-Contact Details
+SUMMARY:
-Adam Rees - 07400 28 3333 - Adzz.GSAU@gmail.com Founder - KYR Gaming - An International Online Community for ND Developers and Gamers.
+    > Welcome to my Demonstration Repo (The KYR Project - An International Online Community for ND Developers and Gamers).

-Overview Here you'll find:
+    This Repo is designed to give a cross-section of the wider KYR Community Project, giving some examples of the languages, data structures and software produced.

+OVERVIEW:
+    -   Documents
         My CV - ("Adam Rees - CV - 280424.docx")
         Covering Letter ("Covering Letter.docx")
-    An updated copy of the KYR Project Review Presentation ("The [KYR] Project (No Comments).pptx" - PowerPoint Format) Current Project Examples

-The majority of my projects have been fueled by founding 'The [KYR] Community'.
-I've written a Bot in Python, Typescript and C#.
-They all work via Discord's API, the Python Bot also interacts with Major API's such as Twitch and Steam.
+    -   Examples
+        Folders Containing Chunks of Example Code
+        Readme's to give context

+PROJECT TECH:
+    -   OS
+        Ubuntu LTS (18.04 - The Bionic Beaver | 22.04 - The Jammy Jellyfish)
+        UFW

+    - CONTAINERS
+        Docker (24.0.7)

+    - LANGUAGES
+        Python (3.11)
+        TypeScript (5.2.2)
+        C# (10 - 12) & dotnet (8.0.301)
+        LUA (5.1)

+    - ORM
+        SQL Alchemy
+        Prisma

+    - EXPERIMENTAL LANGUAGES
+        Haskell
+        GoLang

+Databases:
+    SQLlite
+    MySQL

+Summary Please feel free to explore, I hope you'll find this interesting and informative in terms of my skills and understanding.
+If you have any queries or questions, or any issues accessing these files, please reach out to me on the details above!

+Many Thanks, Adam

 Project Examples: